-Take part in our public workshops based on plays, sonnets and adaptations of Shakespeare's work.
-Unconventional, unpredictable and fun, Shakespeare Night is open to everyone from absolute beginners to seasoned Shakespeareans.
+Take part in our workshops based on Shakespeare's plays.
+Unconventional, unpredictable and fun, Shakespeare Night is open to everyone.

 Digital artist Darius Powell has created a series of three collages based on some of your creative responses to King Lear's phrase "Let me not be mad".
 Explore them here...